aicaprio/CurtainView/README.md

 [![Android Arsenal](https://img.shields.io/badge/Android%20Arsenal-CurtainView-brightgreen.svg?style=flat)](https://android-arsenal.com/details/1/1244)

-The CurtainView is much like a layer on the top level of your layout.
+This view is much like a layer on the top level of your layout.
 It's also a container which can wrap other Views.

 And it will not block the actions of the child view unless you make a standard pull event.

-The MotionEvent handling is base on chrisbanes' [library](https://github.com/chrisbanes/Android-PullToRefresh).
+MotionEvent handling is base on [Chris Banes' library](https://github.com/chrisbanes/Android-PullToRefresh).

 ![image](https://github.com/aicaprio/CurtainView/blob/master/imgs/ezgif-5-4fc93a6397.gif)